ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

     The public key has been placed at /Users/axway/public_key.pem
     ```

-3. Enter a name for the Kubernetes secret to store the keys.
-The CLI creates the secret automatically in the namespace that you selected for the Istio agent installation.

-    ```bash
-    The secret will be created with the same `private_key.pem` and `public_key.pem` that was auto generated to create the DOSA Account.
-    Enter the name of the secret to store your public and private keys: (agent-secrets) Created agent-secrets in the apic-control namespace.
-    ```

 ### Use an existing DOSA account

 1. Select the DOSA account from the list and press `enter`.